thunderbird89/esf/stories/story-knock-knock.md

 > "Two combat groups.
 Two carriers, four battleships, four cruisers, eight destroyers, sixteen frigates.
 Sufficient force to overwhelm any Federation presence, establish orbital control, and begin systematic pacification of the human homeworld."

-The numbers were substantial—enough firepower to reduce a planetary surface to molten slag if necessary, though subjugation was more profitable than destruction.
+The numbers were substantial - enough firepower to reduce a planetary surface to molten slag if necessary, though subjugation was more profitable than destruction.

 Captain Hresh examined the display.